s-pl/proyectoLND/README.md

 ## Inspiration

 The design was inspired by a Dribbble project.
 Although it is not an exact replica, I took references for the overall structure and design.
 The color palette used differs from the original design. https://dribbble.com/shots/24824987-Griyo-Real-Estate-Landing-Page
-‍ Author

-This project was developed by Samuel Ponce Luna.
 ## Additional Notes

 * For future developments, it is planned to integrate an online payment